k4mrul/sre-roadmap/README.md

 ### Idempotency

 An operation that can be performed multiple times without changing the result.
+This is important for fault tolerance and retry mechanisms.

 ### Load Balancer